 Global Ethics Fellow Shaul Cohen is an associate professor in the Department of Geography and co-director of the Peace Studies Program at the University of Oregon.
 He updates us on the events and achievement of the Carnegie Global Oregon collaborative…Continue

 On a recent trip to Kenya, I had the opportunity to meet primary school students living near my campsite.
 My initial thought process regarding the impoverished in developing nations was akin to the thoughts much of the general North American public has.
-I did myself, and the people…Continue
+I did myself, and the people I was working to help, a disservice by assuming they were…Continue

 Added by Christina Ong on September 6, 2013 at 3:02pm — No Comments